Infernal-Insights/ManaReader/README.md

 - **iOS / macOS**: project folders are included but contain only placeholders.
 Platform support will be added later.
 - **Linux / Windows**: similarly include placeholder folders for future desktop support.

+Icon images have been removed from version control.
+During development you can generate them with `flutter create --platforms=<platform>` or tools like `flutter_launcher_icons`.

 ## Platform Icons

 Platform icon files are not stored in this repository.
 Generate them locally with `flutter create .` or copy your own icons into the platform asset folders before building.